pnp/script-samples/scripts/spo-cleanup-site-column-usage/README.md

 Sometimes when we iteratively build out our information architecture, we’re over-zealous.
 It seems like we need a set of Site Columns to maintain metadata on lists or libraries, but in the end, we decide we want to trim away a few of the Site Columns we’ve created.
 Or, maybe you’ve migrated a bunch of metadata into SharePoint with a set of documents and it turns out that metadata is no longer valid or useful.

 If the Site Columns exist in only one or two libraries, it’s not a big deal to do this manually.
-But when you need to remove several Site Columns across a dozen or so Content Types, which are applied to a dozen or so libraries, POowerShell may make more sense.
+But when you need to remove several Site Columns across a dozen or so Content Types, which are applied to a dozen or so libraries, PowerShell may make more sense.

 When we want to clean up use of a Site Column – and we’re setting up our information architecture well – there are three main steps: